Luis A. Marrero, M.A., RODP, LLP

 WHAT IS MEANINGFUL AND MEANINGLESS?

 In MPP theory and method, the meaningful builds, enhances, and points to what is significant and beneficial.
 Acting in a meaningful way intends to honor, respect, exalt, validate, and value something and someone.
 For instance, you probably believe that your country’s flag is meaningful because of what it represents—the kinship with fellow citizens, the country’s history, its language, culture, and traditions—all which have a special significance in the flag’s colors.
 You would also agree that, for some individuals, serving and doing good to others is meaningful.
 This is consistent with psychological literature where meaningfulness is defined “as a generally positive or beneficial outcome for individuals and organizations” (Berg, Dutton & Wrzesniewski, 2013, p.
 82).
+Pratt and Ashforth state, “By ‘meaningful,’ we mean that the work and/or its context are perceived by its practitioners to be, at minimum, purposeful and significant” (Pratt and Ashforth, 2003).
 In contrast, the meaningless is something or someone we could consider useless, trivial, worthless, insignificant, as well as having low value.
 For many of us it is not difficult to discern what is and is not meaningful behavior.

 Hence, meanings can be meaningful or meaningless.